MrPaulMarshall/IoT-semester-5-proj-7/docs/README.md

 - after result is ready (either generated or combined from parts) it is send back to its source device

 ## Command line options
--p path Path to json configuration file
+-p path     &nbsp; Path to json configuration file.

--t time The amount of time the simulation waits after each step.
+-t time     &nbsp; The amount of time the simulation waits after each step.

--c cycles The amount of cycles the simulation will perform.
+-c cycles   &nbsp; The amount of cycles the simulation will perform.
 ## Visualization

 ### Technology